 Our historical growth in revenues and earnings has been achieved through rent escalations associated with existing in-place leases, coupled with rental income generated from accretive property investments.
 Our ability to grow revenue will depend, to a significant degree, on our ability to identify and complete acquisitions that meet our investment criteria.
 Changes in capitalization rates, interest rates, or other factors may impact our acquisition opportunities in the future.
 Market conditions may also impact the total returns we can achieve on our investments.
-Our investments.
-Our investment volume also depends on our ability to access third-party debt and equity financing.
+Our investment volume also depends on our ability to access third-party debt and equity financing or our ability to recycle capital through property dispositions.